Home-Schooled Applicant Requirements:

-Complete Stockton University’s application or the Common Application, including the application fee.
+- Complete Stockton University’s application or The Common App.

-- Provide 2 letters of recommendation: one discussing academic success, and another attesting to involvement in the community or extracurricular activities (neither should be from a parent).
+- Provide 2 letters of recommendation: one discussing academic success, and another attesting to involvement in the community or extracurricular activities (NOTE: Neither letter should be from a parent).

 If you are a New Jersey resident: